atenart/sniproxy/README.md

       address: "1.2.3.4:443"
 ```

+Domains are matched against routes in the order they are defined in the
+configuration file, from top to bottom.
+The first route matching a domain is
+used even if a later one also matches, which can be the case with regular
+expressions.

 ### Optional parameters

 _SNIProxy_ has a built-in ACL logic and can block and allow connections based on